 Welcome to the Mosman Prep Old Boys Union website.
-See the links on the left-hand side of this page to navigate around our site.
+See the links above to navigate around our site.

 The Old Boys Union was established at a meeting of some 25 old boys in November 2003 to coincide with the Mosman Prep’s 100th anniversary.
 The Old Boys Union now has approximately 750 members spread across recent leavers that are now at high school to those that left more than 70 years ago.
 The Old Boys Union became an incorporated association on 13 February 2006.
 Since Mosman Prep’s inception on 4 October 1904, over 4000 students have attended the School, and we are always keen to encourage more old boys to join the Union.